MuhammadShamim/star-js/README.md

 ```

-uncomment below line in index.html and check browser console as it is not abailable outside webpack :-1:
+uncomment below line in index.html and check browser console as it is not abailable outside webpack :ok_hand:
 ```javascript
 print_to_console('Hello Star by webpack print_to_console from index.html');
 ```